JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 How?
 ----

-We, the fine folks of AST's London office, already use a test-based stabilisation policy in the preparation of our distribution images.
+We, the fine folks of AST’s London office, already use a test-based stabilisation policy in the preparation of our distribution images.
 Adding tests for new and bumped packages is something Leal Hétu and I have been enforcing for the past few years.

 Our packages and distribution images are used for the embedded devices we sell, the desktops we develop on and the laptops we play on.
-The methods we use vary greatly, so I'm going to present the simple case of testing console applications only.
+The methods we use vary greatly, so I’m going to present the simple case of testing console applications only.
 It is the practise that is important, not the process.

 The easiest method we use is via :pypi:`shelldoctest`, a module that implements